MontgomeryLab/RNA-integrate/Integrative_Pipeline/README.md

 - heatmaply: heatmap package based on plotly, a package for producing interactive graphics
   - Tal Galili, Alan O'Callaghan, Jonathan Sidi and Carson Sievert (2017). heatmaply: an R package for creating interactive cluster heatmaps for online publishing.
 R package version 1.3.0. https://doi.org/10.1093/bioinformatics/btx657

+Furthermore, RColorBrewer was used to inspire baseline color palettes for the heatmap and the galaxy scatter plots.
+RColorBrewer is cited below:
+- Erich Neuwirth (2014).
+RColorBrewer: ColorBrewer Palettes.
+R package version 1.1-2. https://CRAN.R-project.org/package=RColorBrewer

 ## Configuration Files

 ### Integrative Parameters YAML

 The integrative parameters YAML file contains the details of the experimental configuration, including a number of plot customization options, for the individual mRNA and small RNA runs as well as the integrative run.
 A template int_params.yml file can be seen [here](template_int_params.yml).
 The following parameters are read from the YAML file during the pipeline's execution:

+#### Setup and Metadata Parameters

 - mrna_experiment_id/small_rna_experiment_id/integrative_experiment_id: short strings with no spaces or special characters that distinguish particular experimental runs for the mRNA, small RNA, and integrative data.
 The experiment id will be prepended to the names of the output directory and saved files.
 - mrna_software_method/small_rna_software_method: the tabulation software used to produce counts files or a counts matrix for the mRNA and small RNA data.
 Options include "counts_matrix" (FeatureCounts), "tiny_rna" (developed by the Montgomery Lab - https://github.com/MontgomeryLab/tinyRNA), "rsem", "htseq", "salmon", or "kallisto".
 - mrna_counts_matrix/small_rna_counts_matrix: a string describing the file path for the counts matrix or the tiny RNA matrix, if applicable, for the mRNA and/or small RNA data.
 Leave as an empty string if count matrices were not used.
-- mrna_metadata/small_rna_metadata: a string describing the file path for the [Metadata CSV](#metadata-csv) pertaining to .
+- mrna_metadata/small_rna_metadata: a string describing the file path for the [Metadata CSV](#metadata-csv) pertaining to the mRNA or small RNA data.
 - mrna_gene_table_method/small_rna_gene_table_method: options include "full_table", "common_names_only", "gene_class_only", and "no_table". see [Gene Table](#gene-table).
 - gene_table: a string describing the file path for the gene table.
 This gene table should include information about all three data sets.

+#### Results Tables Parameters

 - generate_results_tables: TRUE or FALSE logical value describing whether Results Tables should be rendered and saved for both mRNA and small RNA data.

+#### PCA Plot Parameters

 - generate_pca: TRUE or FALSE logical value describing whether the PCA Plot should be rendered and saved for both mRNA and small RNA data.

+#### Intra-Condition Scatter Plot Parameters

 - generate_intra_condition: TRUE or FALSE logical value describing whether the Intra-Condition Scatter Plot should be rendered and saved for both mRNA and small RNA data.

+#### Mean Reads Scatter Plot Parameters

 - generate_mean_reads: TRUE or FALSE logical value describing whether the Mean Reads Scatter Plots should be rendered and saved for both mRNA and small RNA data.
-- save_mean_reads_interactive: TRUE or FALSE logical value describing whether or not to save interactive html versions of mean reads scatter plots
+- save_mean_reads_interactive: TRUE or FALSE logical value describing whether or not to save interactive html widget versions of mean reads scatter plots
 - p_value_threshold: numeric value threshold for classifying significant genes by p-value (between 0.01 and 0.1 for best results).
 - fold_change_threshold: numeric value threshold for classifying significant genes by fold change (between 1.1 and 2.0 for best results).
 - lower_transparency: numeric value between 0.1 and 1.0 describing the transparency level (alpha level) for insignificant genes.
 Values closer to 0 produce more transparent points.